-When I arrived in Turgutreis for the first time, I instantly felt an overwhelming sense of comfort and familiarity.
-Even though I had never been there before, I felt like I was lured to experience something new.
+Turgutreis in the Bodrum region of Turkey filled me with an overwhelming sense of comfort and familiarity, even though I had never been there before.
+I felt like I was lured to experience something new.
 I also had the realization that I was not feeling nervous, even though I was in a strange place and meeting new people.
 However I was only there for one day and I was introduced to a lifestyle in Turgutreis that if I adopted permanently would slowly but surely kill me.

 The feel good factor was combined with fine food, gentle strolls, excellent vibes, friendly people and the most gorgeous sunset of the Aegean coast.
 These all lend weight to a lifestyle that is alluring but dangerous.
 Within one day, I found myself sipping a beer on the sea front while watching the world go by.
 I was unwilling to explore the unknown parts of Turgutreis as I had already succumbed to the easy laid back way of life.